-In general, you’ll want to apply a face mask to clean, dry skin, so make sure to cleanse your skin first and pat it dry before you reach for your mask.
+You’ll always want to apply a face mask to clean, dry skin, so make sure to cleanse your skin first and pat it dry before you reach for your mask.
 Otherwise, you could be layering a face mask on top of dirt and bacteria, which can lead to congestion and irritation.
-If you’re wondering if you should wash your face after a face mask, the answer is you should wash your face beforehand.
+If you’re wondering if you should wash your face after a face mask, focus on rinsing the skin clean — you shouldn’t need soap.

-It’s important that your face is clean before applying a face mask, but it’s also a must to have clean hands.
-You don’t want to transfer oils or bacteria from your hands to your face.
-So, don’t smooth a face mask on with your fingers unless you’ve given your hands an extra thorough cleansing first.
-For a hygienic and mess-free way to apply a face mask try using a flat foundation brush or a face cleanser brush — which some will argue is the best way to apply a face mask.
+It’s so important that your face is clean before applying a face mask, but it’s also just as important to have clean hands.
+You don’t want to transfer oils or bacteria from your hands to your face, so, don’t smooth a face mask on with your fingers unless you’ve given your hands an extra thorough cleansing first.
+For a hygienic and mess-free way to apply a face mask, try using a flat spatula or a face cleanser brush — which some will argue is the best way to apply a face mask.

 As with many other skin care products, when it comes to face masks, less is often more.
-A super-thick layer won’t result in a more effective masking session.
-Typically, you should only need to apply one even layer to your clean, dry skin.
-Your best bet is to follow the directions on the package of the specific mask you’re using because for some masks, the directions may recommend applying a dime-sized dollop, and for others, it may be a quarter-sized amount.
+A super thick layer won’t result in a more effective masking session because it’s more important to get a thin, even layer of product.
+Overall, it’s good practice to follow the directions on the package of the specific mask you’re using because for some masks, the directions may recommend applying a dime-sized dollop, and for others, it may be a quarter-sized amount.

-Quite often, sheet masks won't perfectly contour to your face.
-Instead of sucking it up and using the face mask as is, you can make it a better fit to avoid bubbles or uncovered areas on your skin.
-Grab a pair of scissors and snip off any excess, then pop it on and let it work its magic.
+More often than not, sheet masks won't perfectly fit the shape of your face.
+Instead of using the face mask as is, you can make it a better fit to avoid bubbles or uncovered areas on your skin by grabbing a pair of scissors and snipping off any excess.

 Alternatively, if a mask isn’t meant to be worn overnight, be mindful of that.
 It can be easy to let your thoughts drift during a self-care moment — and before you know it, quite a bit of time has passed after you’ve applied your face mask.

 Unfortunately, leaving a mask on for an extended time won’t ensure it works better.
-In fact, if the mask has highly active ingredients in it, like alpha hydroxy acid, leaving it on too long could even cause irritation.
-Always follow the time instructions on the packaging — and if you think you might forget, set a timer.
+In fact, if the mask has active ingredients, like alpha hydroxy acid (AHAs), leaving it on too long can lead to irritation.
+Always follow the time instructions on the packaging and if you think you might forget, set a timer on your phone.

-If you’re limiting yourself to only using one mask at a time, you could be masking wrong.
+If you’re limiting yourself to using one mask at a time, you may want to rethink that.
 Multi-masking — applying different face masks to different areas of your face at the same time — allows you to address the nuanced skin care needs throughout your complexion.

 Consider what skin concerns you have, then pick your face masks accordingly.
 For example, if you have combination skin, apply a clay mask to your oily T-zone, and a hydrating mask to any dry areas you might have.
 This way you’re getting more customized results out of your skin pampering session.